celopacob/questionnaire_app/README.md

 ```
 http://localhost:8000/questionaire/total-answers-csv/ (GET)

-This will return a CSV file with one line, containing the total number of answers submited to the form,
+This will return a CSV file with one line, containing the total number of answers
-and the total count and percentage of the total answers for each Stream Service saved on the database
+submited to the form, and the total count and percentage of the total answers for
+each Stream Service saved on the database.
 ```

 ```